ms-iot/iot-core-azure-dm-client/docs/application-management.md

 The following functionality is implemented:

+- Managing application state and reporting
+  - Query which applications are install/uninstalled.
+  - Install new applications or uninstall existing ones.
+  - Mark applications to be the foreground application or background tasks.
-- Configuring Application State on the Device.
+- Starting and stopping applications on the device.
 - Triggering Self-Update for the Device Management Store application.

-## Configuring Application State on the Device
+## Managing Application State and Reporting

 Device Management client supports declarative app management with Azure IoT Hub device twin.
-The `"desired.microsoft.management.apps"` property represents the desired state of the apps installed on the device.
+The `"desired.microsoft.management.apps"` property represents the desired state of the apps installed on the device as well as how to report the state to the device twin.
 The DM client compares that state with the actual state (by performing an inventory of the apps installed on the device) and makes up the difference.

+The `"desired.microsoft.management.apps"` may contain two types of nodes:

+- `"packageFamilyId"` nodes describe the desired state of a given application.
+- `"?"` node describes whether the DM client should report store and/or non-store installed applications to the device twin or not.

-### Desired Properties
+### Desired Properties - Application Desired State

 The `"desired.microsoft.management.apps"` property is defined like this: